-Linoleum is made differently.
+Linoleum flooring is made differently.
 It's a mix of renewable natural materials: primarily linseed oil, which comes from flax seeds, plus other natural ingredients such as jute, cork powders, wood flours and tree resins.
 The design is not on a separate image layer, but is embedded throughout the materials.
-Additionally, Linoleum may require a protective seam sealant
+Additionally, Linoleum floor tiles may require a protective seam sealant

 Homeowners usually prefer vinyl, and view it as a more modern flooring.